Maya Khromykh: 2023–2024 season: return to competition

 As Russia remained banned from international competition, Khromykh opted to compete on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
 Khromyk was assigned to the third and fifth stages of the series.

 In October 2023 Khromykh competed for the first time since March 2022, at the third stage of the Russian Grand Prix.
 In the short program she failed to execute her triple lutz - triple toeloop combination after falling on the lutz, causing her to rank in 8th place.
 In the free skate she executed her triple lutz-triple toeloop successfully but fell on a second lutz attempt and popped an intended triple-flip to a double.
 She ranked in fifth place in the free skate segment and fifth place overall.

 At the Fifth stage of the Russian Grand Prix held in Samara, Khromykh turned out of her triple flip attempt in the short program and managed only a triple lutz-double toeloop combination but still ranked in third place behind Ksenia Sinitsyna and Daria Sadkova.
 She majorly struggled in the free skate however, botching the landings on her two opening triple-triple combinations and falling on both a triple loop and triple lutz attempt.
 She dropped to seventh place in the free skate and to fifth overall.

 Khromykh’s results on the Russian Grand Prix series qualified her for the 2024 Russian Figure Skating Championships.
 In the short program at the Russian nationals Khromykh ranked in ninth place after stepping out of her triple-flip attempt although she otherwise skated cleanly.
 In the free skate she landed only a handful of jumps cleanly, falling four times and popping a triple-flip attempt to a double, she also failed to land any triple-triple combinations.
 She scored 95.90 in the free skate segment, causing her to score only 164.30, over 60 points lower than her personal best in the combined total segment.
 She ranked 18th out of 18 skaters overall.
 Khromykh’s performance at the Russian Nationals was harshly criticised, with 2014 Olympic Champion Maxim Trankov who was commentating the event saying, “what should I say, words are powerless.
 She's the champion of falls.
 Four times – not everyone allows themselves to fall like that.”
 Esteemed former figure skating coach and adviser of the Russian National Team, Tatiana Tarasova publicly made comments about Khromykh’s weight and performance, saying, “She is so big, maybe it's better not to participate – stay at home, train, get in shape and then show yourself to the entire country.”

 Khromykh did not compete at the 2024 Russian Grand Prix Final despite qualifying.

+2025-present

+As of February 2026, Maya has not returned to competition.
+She has been working as a coach under the name of "Figure Skating Group of Maya Vladislavovna" On the 26th of February 2026, Maya announced her marriage to Adian Pittkeev, a former Russian figure skater.